Skip to main content.

 Read more

-Get the facts on heart disease in African American women
+Get the facts on heart disease in Black women

 Posted February 21, 2022 by Dr. Grace Ayafor

 You may have heard heart disease and stroke are the No. 1 killers in women.
-But did you know that heart disease and stroke disproportionately affect African American women?
+But did you know that cardiovascular disease, including stroke, disproportionately affects Black women?

 It’s true.
-According to the American Heart Association (AHA), 49 percent of African American women aged 20 and older have heart disease and they have almost two times the risk of stroke than Caucasians.
-Sadly, African American women are more likely to die at an earlier age when compared to other…
+According to the American Heart Association (AHA), 60 percent of Non-Hispanic Black women aged 20 and older have some form of cardiovascular disease.
+Black women have almost two times higher risk of stroke than Caucasians and are sadly more likely to…

 Read more